To your UBC Thunderbird's official Website! Curious what we're all about? Check out our "What is Quidditch" Video

 BROOMS UP WITH THE UBYSSEY: A UBC STORY

 Copy editor Ciaran Dougherty of UBC's school paper mounts his brooms for a go at quidditch.

-Yup that’s right, The Ubyssey, which is UBC’s official paper, started their club explorations with UBC Quidditch.
+This past November, The Ubyssey (UBC’s official paper), started their club explorations with UBC Quidditch.
 Ciaran Dougherty, the copy editor for the Ubyssey, came out to the pitch on last Thursday night's practice to explore the wonders of all that is quidditch.
 You can read the awesome article about the full experience by clicking here : thanks Ciaran for being such a good sport, and taking all those hits like a champ.
 Check out the video above and you can see his attempt at saving Gryffindor some house pride...
 Just kidding, we all know he's a squib.

 DOBBY IS FREE: At the first annual Dobby Cup

 UBC A place 2nd at first ever annual Dobby Cup, with WWU claiming the number one spot.

 At the beginning of the tournament all teams were ripping it up the pitch with their A game.
 This was remained a constant over the course of the evening.
 However due to time constraints, in addition to pure exhaustion over playing amazing quidditch, a vote was held, by the captain, refs, and event coordinators, to finish off the evening with a finals match.
 This resulted in UBC B (BCQC) placing in 4th, UBC A placing in 3rd due to point differential, Vancouver Stormers and WWU placing for first.
 Unfortunately due to numerous injuries, and inability to follow gender rule the Vancouver Stormers forfeited.
 This resulted in a finals match of UBC A against WWU, and WWU claiming first place.